-&lt;sup>3 United States Census Bureau - U.S. Census Bureau Geography Division: Quick Facts.
+3 United States Census Bureau - U.S. Census Bureau Geography Division: Quick Facts.
 2010 data.

-&lt;sup>4 United States Census Bureau: Quick Facts.
-July 1, 2019 data.
+4 United States Census Bureau: Quick Facts.
+April 1, 2020 data.

 POPULATION CHARACTERISTICS

 Over 3.2 million individuals that make up the North Central Region.
 They are diverse in both age and race.
 Understanding the composition of each county, as well as the region as a whole, is an important element of emergency preparedness, response, and recovery.